EXCLUSIVE-Boeing shores up Defense unit leadership after delays

 Parker will report to Ted Colbert, who was appointed chief executive officer of BDS earlier this year after a career mainly in IT services followed by the helm of Boeing Global Services, which provides parts and engineering for airlines and military.

-The move to strengthen industrial leadership comes after delays and cost overruns blighted a series of long-term projects for which Boeing is locked in to a fixed price.
+The move to strengthen industrial leadership comes after delays and cost overruns blighted long-term projects for which Boeing is locked into a fixed price.

-Investors and customers have expressed concerns over development and production delays across the company at a time when Boeing is digging itself out of a crippling safety crisis over the 737 MAX jetliner and $45 billion of net debt.
+Investors and customers have expressed concerns over development and production delays across the company when Boeing is digging itself out of a safety crisis over the 737 MAX jetliner and $45 billion of net debt.

+"Boeing's problems have been not exclusively but largely about execution," said Agency Partners analyst Nick Cunningham.

 Chief Financial Officer Brian West said last month fixed-price defense contracts were being "knocked around" by supply chain problems, inflation and labor shortages.